tedypav/FlaskCourse_OnlinePersonalLibrary/README.md

 ### Get all your resources

+To get all of the available information about your resources, check out the next endpoint.

 #### Request

 `/my_resources/`

+    curl --location --request GET 'http://localhost:5000/my_resources/'
+    Headers: "Authorization": "Bearer <token>"

 #### Response

+If everything is okay with your token, you'll get it right away:

+    Status: 200 OK
+    Body: "message": "Below is a list of all resources you have previously registered 🙂" "resources": [<resource information>]

 ### Get resources by tag

+An important feature is being able to easily find all the resources you previously registered and tagged in a certain way.
+This will probably be very handy whenever you're writing about a topic you've already researched before, so this time you can get your resources and notes straightaway.

 #### Request

 `/my_resources_with_tag/<tag>/`

+    curl --location --request GET 'http://localhost/my_resources_with_tag/<tag>/'
+    Headers: "Authorization": "Bearer <token>"

 #### Response

+If you entered a valid tag, you'll get the list:

+    Status: 200 OK
+    Body: "message": "Below are all resources you tagged as <tag>" "resources": [<resource information>]

+If you entered a tag you haven't used before, you'd get the following response:

+    Status: 400 BAD REQUEST
+    Body: "message": "You haven't used this tag before 😒"

 ### Update a resource

+There are many reasons why you'd like to update your resource - you mistyped the title, want to add notes, want to change the link...
+All of these are possible with the next endpoint.

 #### Request

 `/update_resource/`

+    curl --location --request PUT 'http://localhost:5000/update_resource/'
+    Headers: "Authorization": "Bearer <token>"
+             "Content-Type": "application/json"
+    Body: resource_id (mandatory; the ID of the resource to be updated) title (optional; a string between 3 and 150 characters) author (optional; a string between 3 and 150 characters) link (optional; a string between 3 and 300 characters) notes (optional; a text field)
+          rating (optional; a number between 0 and 5, with maximum 1 number after the decimal sign)

 #### Response

+If you try to update a resource which you haven't registered before, you won't succeed:

+    Status: 403 FORBIDDEN
+    Body: "message": "You need to be the owner of this resource to change or delete it 😒"

+If you try to update a non-existent resource, this will also be a problem:

+    Status: 400 BAD REQUEST
+    Body: "message": "Don't try to trick us, this resource doesn't exist! 😉"

+But if you provide correct information, you'll be rewarded with:

+    Status: 200 OK
+    Body: "message": "You successfully updated resource with ID = <resource_id>."

 ### Change resource status

+As you consume the resources, you might want to change their status, so they wouldn't all stay in the "To Read" section.
+The next three endpoints behave in the same way and could be put in one group.
+The failure messages are the same for all of them, so they are only mentioned in the "Dropped" status update.

 #### Request

+To change the resource's status to "Dropped":

 `/resource_status/<resource_id>/dropped/`

+    curl --location --request PUT 'http://localhost:5000/resource_status/<resource_id>/dropped'
+    Headers: "Authorization": "Bearer <token>"

 #### Response

+Success looks like this:

+    Status: 200 OK
+    Body: "message": "You successfully changed this resource's status to Dropped"

+If the resource doesn't exist, you'll get:

+    Status: 400 BAD REQUEST
+    Body: "message": "Don't try to trick us, this resource doesn't exist! 😉"

+If you try to change another user's resource, you won't succeed:

+    Status: 403 FORBIDDEN
+    Body: "message": "You need to be the owner of this resource to change or delete it 😒"

 #### Request

+To change the resource's status to "Read":

 `/resource_status/<resource_id>/read/`

+    curl --location --request PUT 'http://localhost:5000/resource_status/<resource_id>/read'
+    Headers: "Authorization": "Bearer <token>"

 #### Response

+Success looks like this:

+    Status: 200 OK
+    Body: "message": "You successfully changed this resource's status to Read"

 #### Request

+To change the resource's status to "To Read":

 `/resource_status/<resource_id>/to_read/`

+    curl --location --request PUT 'http://localhost:5000/resource_status/<resource_id>/to_read'
+    Headers: "Authorization": "Bearer <token>"

 #### Response

+Success looks like this:

+    Status: 200 OK
+    Body: "message": "You successfully changed this resource's status to To Read"

 ### Delete a resource

+Naturally, you might also just want to delete a given resource.

 #### Request

 `/delete_resource/<resource_id>/`

+    curl --location --request DELETE 'http://localhost:5000/delete_resource/<resource_id>/'
+    Headers: "Authorization": "Bearer <token>"

 #### Response

+The failed attempts will get the same responses as with the resource updates.
+The successful attemps go like this:

+    Status: 200 OK
+    Body: "message": "You successfully deleted resource with ID = <resource_id>."

+Along with the resource, all of its tag assignments will be deleted.
+But your tags will stay intact - no tags are deleted through this endpoint.

 ### Delete a resource file

+Something else you might want is to delete your resource file.

 #### Request

 `/delete_file/<resource_id>/`

+    curl --location --request DELETE 'http://localhost:5000/delete_file/<resource_id>/'
+    Headers: "Authorization": "Bearer <token>"

 #### Response

+The failed attempts will get the same responses as with the resource updates.
+The successful attemps go like this:

+    Status: 200 OK
+    Body: "message": "The file is now gone forever 😒"

 ## Tag requests

+This section has only two endpoints for tag management.

 ### Get all your tags

+This is the endpoint you can use to get all your tags, as it's easy to lose track when you're tagging all kinds of responses.

 #### Request

 `/my_tags/`

+    curl --location --request GET 'http://localhost:5000/my_tags/'
+    Headers: "Authorization": "Bearer <token>"

 #### Response

+If everything is okay with your token, you'll get:

+    Status: 200 OK
+    Body: "message": "Below is a list of all tags you have previously used 🙂" "tags": [<tag information>]

 ### Delete a tag

+With the way tags are created, it's really easy for you to make a mistake and mistype a tag, or simply not need one anymore.
+In these cases you probably want to delete both the tag and all assignments to it.

 #### Request

 `/delete_tag/<tag>/`

+    curl --location --request DELETE 'http://localhost:5000/delete_tag/<tag>/'
+    Headers: "Authorization": "Bearer <token>"

 #### Response

+If you try to delete a tag you haven't used before, you'll get the same response as in the "Get resources by tag" endpoint.
+If you provide the correct information, you'll receive:

+    Status: 200 OK
+    Body: "message": "You successfully deleted the tag <tag> and all assignments associated to it."

+Along with the tag, all assignments to it to existing resources will also be deleted.